pynvme/pynvme/doc/features.rst

      - int
      - error code of the IOWorker

-We can start as many ioworkers as the IO Qpairs the NVMe device has.
+We can start as many ioworkers as the Qpairs the NVMe device supports at the same time.

 .. code-block:: python